-Final-year undergraduates (together with those studying for the LL.M. and the Vet.M.B.) collect their degrees as a group at General Admission, which takes place near the end of June.
-Details are circulated to eligible students by the Senior Tutor's Personal Assistant, Mrs Maria Booth (firstname.lastname@example.org, Tel. +44 1223 3 38847) during Easter Term.
+Undergraduate students (together with those studying for the LLM and the VetMB) normally collect their degrees as a group, at the end of their final year, at General Admission.
+This takes place near the end of June, and details are circulated to eligible students by the Tutorial Assistant, Rebecca McKnight (firstname.lastname@example.org, Tel. +44 1223 3 38844), during Easter Term.

-The degree ceremony incorporates the Christian Trinitarian formula, meaning that degrees are conferred "in the name of the Father, the Son and the Holy Spirit".
-Anyone who wishes this to be omitted should indicate their preference on the booking form.
+The degree ceremony incorporates the Christian Trinitarian formula, meaning that degrees are conferred 'in the name of the Father, the Son and the Holy Spirit'.
+This formula can be omitted, if requested on the booking form.
+A further alternative is to request that a simpler formula, in nomine Dei, 'in the name of God', be used instead.
 The ceremony also includes a brief period of kneeling.
-Those who do not wish to kneel for medical or religious reasons may opt out on the form.
+Those who do not wish to kneel, for medical or religious reasons, may opt out on the booking form.

 Please note that there are strict University Regulations concerning correct dress at graduation.
 The Regulations cover both formal academical dress (gowns and hoods) and the clothing which is deemed suitable to wear with it.

 Non-academical dress is formal in nature, black and white only, and strictly interpreted.
-Please consult the Dress Regulations and the Academic Dress Flowchart for further details on required academical dress, on outfitters for academical dress hire, and essential guidance on appropriate non-academical dress.
+Please consult the Graduation Congregations Dress Requirements and the Academic Dress Flow Chart for further details on required academical dress, on outfitters for academical dress hire, and essential guidance on appropriate non-academical dress.

-The schedule for each graduation day is not finalised until a week before the event and exact timings will be circulated on the Monday preceding the ceremony.
-Usually, however, a rehearsal of the ceremony (to which guests are welcome when there is space) is held in Chapel in the morning.
+The schedule for each Congregation is only finalised by the University just a week before the event, so exact timings will be circulated to graduands on the Monday preceding the Saturday Congregation.
+A rehearsal of the ceremony is held in Chapel in the morning (to which guests are welcome when there is space).
 Graduands should attend the rehearsal fully dressed for the degree ceremony.
-Dress will be thoroughly checked, and errors will need to be rectified before graduands may proceed to the Senate-House.
-Shortly before the ceremony, the Praelector will lead you down to the Senate House in a small procession.
-The time at which Sidney presents graduands varies for each ceremony, and will fall sometimes before, and sometimes after, College lunch.
+Dress will be checked by the Praelector, and any errors will need to be rectified before graduands may proceed to the Senate-House.
+After the rehearsal, graduands and their guests will make their own arrangements for lunch (including, if wished, College Brunch).
+Then, in good time to arrive promptly at the Senate-House, the Praelector will lead a small procession from the Porters' Lodge, according to the time scheduled for Sidney graduands to proceed to their degrees.
+The time at which Sidney presents graduands varies for each Congregation, but usually falls between noon and 2.00 p.m.

-Once inside the Senate House, when Sidney has been called to present its graduands, the Praelector escorts the first group to the front.
-Graduands are presented by degree in descending order of seniority and in groups of up to four at a time.
-As each group of graduands is presented to the Vice Chancellor or his deputy, they each hold a finger of the Praelector's right hand, with their own right hands, while she recites the Latin formula of presentation.
+Once inside the Senate House, Sidney is called to present its graduands.
+The Praelector escorts the first group to the front.
+Graduands are presented by degree in descending order of seniority and in alphabetical groups of up to four at a time.
+As each group is presented to the Vice Chancellor or his deputy, each graduand holds a finger of the Praelector's right hand, with their own right hand, while she recites the Latin formula of presentation.
 Each graduand then kneels individually before the Vice Chancellor, who clasps their hands in his, and admits them to their degree.
 The moment of graduation is captured in a photograph which may later be purchased.

 Each new graduate then leaves by the Doctors' Door (leading down into Senate-House Passage), receiving their degree certificate en route, and then awaits their fellow graduates and guests on the Senate House lawn.
 Guests will need to remain in the Senate House until the end of the particular session, although this does not typically produce a long wait.
-Photographs, and other memorabilia, may be purchased by new alumni/ae at marquees hosted by University staff.
-But sometimes it will be necessary to return promptly to College for lunch.
+Photographs, and other memorabilia, may be purchased by the new graduates at marquees hosted by University staff.

 Guests at Graduation

-Tickets for the ceremony must be collected from the Porters' Lodge on the day of graduation.
+Guest tickets for the ceremony must be collected from the Porters' Lodge on the day of graduation.
 Guests are sometimes required to be at the Senate House for a particular session before the graduands, who arrive in stages from different Colleges during the Congregation.
-So guests will need to leave Sidney, to take their places in the Senate-House, before our formal procession from the College takes place.
+If so, guests will need to leave Sidney, to take their places in the Senate-House, independent of our formal procession from the College.

 We are often asked about the dress code for guests.
-The guidelines from the Senate House Officers simply state that guests should dress appropriately for a formal occasion.
-Graduation is not a party.
+The guidelines from the Senate-House Officers simply state that guests should dress appropriately for a formal occasion.
+The Congregation is not a party.
 Guests who are members of the University may wish to wear a gown, although academic caps or bonnets should not be worn inside the Senate House.

 The dates of forthcoming Congregations are:

-- Next congregation: Friday, 28 June 2013 Degree Congregation: General Admission, followed by Tea
+- Next congregation: Saturday, 24 October 2015 Degree Congregation followed by Graduation High Tea

 NOTE: As graduands are arriving in stages during the Congregation, guests cannot accompany them to the Senate House without causing disruption to the Congregation.